The Childgrove

 Nicknamed the “Galveston Giant”, he, at the height of the Jim Crow era, became the first African-American world heavyweight boxing champion (1908–1915).
 Widely regarded as one of the most influential boxers of all time, his 1910 fight against James J. Jeffries was dubbed the “fight of the century.”
 According to filmmaker Ken Burns, who produced a two-part documentary about Johnson’s life, Unforgivable Blackness: The Rise and Fall of Jack Johnson, “for more than thirteen years, Jack Johnson was the most famous and the most notorious African-American on Earth”.
 Transcending boxing, he became part of the culture and history of racism in the United States.

 His whole story, the subject of numerous books, is too long to put here but do look it up.
-He is not well known to younger generations now but should be.
-He was one of the most influential African Americans of the 20th century, becoming the first black heavyweight boxing champion, sparking race riots across the country and the caucasian community’s search for the ‘Great White Hope,’ to take down who they saw as an impudent black man.
-He served as an inspiration for the black populous, and I am proud that he chose to step in and save my characters.
+He is not well known to younger generations now, but he should be.
+He was one of the most influential African Americans of the 20th century, becoming the first black heavyweight boxing champion, sparking race riots across the country and the caucasian community’s search for the ‘Great White Hope’ to take down who they saw as an impudent black man.
+He served as an inspiration for the black populace, and I am proud that he chose to step in and save my characters.

-Ezock Spair (1898-1988) was real, one of three brothers.
-The story as I heard it was that Jess Jutten, a fire captain, gave Ezock the nickname.
-Ezoch hung around the fire station on St. Joseph avenue as a young boy, was frequently in fights.
+Ezock Spair, AKA Murphy (1898-1988), was real, one of three brothers.
+The story, as I heard it, was that Jess Jutten, a fire captain, gave Ezock the nickname.
+As a young boy, Ezoch hung around the fire station on St. Joseph Avenue and was frequently in fights.
 “You fight so much you should be Irish,” Jutten told him.
 I’m going to call you Murphy.”
 The nickname stuck.

-For years he was a paperboy selling on his corner, and everyone knew him.
-As he got older he and his brothers branched off into selling novelties at the town parades, and at the auditorium events.
-In the winter they set up a stall in an alleyway next to the dime store and sold mistletoe for a holiday they didn’t celebrate.
+For years, he was a paperboy selling on his corner, and everyone knew him.
+As he got older, he and his brothers branched off into selling novelties at the town parades and auditorium events.
+In the winter, they set up a stall in an alleyway next to the dime store and sold mistletoe for a holiday they didn’t celebrate.

 He was always smiling when I saw him, always ready for the next opportunity, and always kind to me.
 He died a local legend, and It pleased me that he could bridge the gap between the two timelines of this story.